Questions to ask your next client

 Any one of these attributes can lead to a poor working relationship, scope creep, and even unsuccessful campaigns.
 None of those are great for your clients – or your agency!

 So, before you even start working with a client, you’ll want to ensure that you have the foundations that can turn into a great relationship.
-You want to ensure you’re your business shares a similar company culture with the client and can work with them for the long haul.
+You want to ensure your business shares a similar company culture with the client and can work with them for the long haul.
 You can do this by having an in-depth chat with your client.
 It’s almost like a job interview; you’re both trying to find out if you’re the right fit for each other.

 Some of these attributes, such as a poor understanding of social and digital marketing, can be built as the relationship grows.
 After all, a new client probably isn’t going to be a social media expert – that’s why they’re coming to you!
 But, in that situation, for instance, you’ll need to assess whether the client is open to learning from you.